-For all of your ASTM E1527-05 Phase 1 ESA Environmental Site Assessment needs in Phoenix, Scottsdale, Tempe, Mesa, Tucson and other areas in Arizona, please contact us today.
+For all of your ASTM E1527-05 Phase 1 ESA Environmental Site Assessment needs in Phoenix, Scottsdale, Tempe, Mesa, Chandler and other areas in Arizona, please contact us today.

 A bid for an ESA Phase 1 Environmental Site Assessment in Phoenix, Scottsdale, Glendale, or Chandler Arizona is easy, just a quick phone call and we will submit your proposal over the same day!
 Typically The Phase I report will be completed within 10-12 working days after the receipt of the filled out questionnaire/facts requirement sheet is submitted, a signed contract is received, access to the property arranged and site reconnaissance and visit.

 ASTM E 1527-05 Standard Practice Environmental Site Assessment report, please note the new standard is intended to permit a user to satisfy one of the requirements to qualify for the innocent landowner, contiguous property owner, or bona fide prospective purchaser limitations on CERCLA liability.

 This is not an environmental site assessment as part of an EPA Brownfields Assessment.
 This practice does not address whether requirements in addition to all appropriate inquiry (AAI) have been met in order to qualify for CERCLA “landowner liability protection” or “LLP.”